NewEconoLab/NNS-EN/nns_protocol.rst

 Anyone can call the registrar's interface to check the owner of the subdomain.

 There is no regulation for other interface forms of the domain name registrar.
-The official registrar will be explained in future documentation.
+The official registrar will be explained in the future documentation.

 The domain name registrar achieved by the user only need to achieve getSubOwner interface.